-Chancellorsville, where he was wounded; Gettysburg, Lookout Meuntain, Missionary Ridge and in the campaign about Atlanta.
-After the war for many years Colonel Goodman was a member of a New York firm handling tailors' trim-
+Chancellorsville, where he was wounded; Gettysburg, Lookout Mountain, Missionary Ridge and in the campaign about Atlanta.

-New York him handling tailing tailing tailing the mings, but he retired some years ago.
+After the war for many years Colonel Goodman was a member of a New York firm handling tailors' trimmings, but he retired some years ago.

 Colonel Goodman was a member of the Union League, the Military Order of the Loyal Legion and the Philadelphia Cricket Club.